posix88/SafePreviewDevice/README.md

 .previewDevice(.iPhone7)
 ```

-This framework comes to rescue for everyone that are looking for an easy way to select their preview device or they just doesn't remember every iOS 13 device name (like me 😀)
+This framework comes to rescue for everyone that is looking for an easy way to select their preview device or they just don't remember every iOS 13 device name (like me 😀)

 ## System Requirements